Using the NCCL Net plugin API#

 Connection establishment#

-Connections are used in an unidirectional manner.
-There is therefore a sender side and a receiver side.
+Connections are used in an unidirectional manner, with a sender side and a receiver side.

 listen

 on the receiver side.
-This function takes a device number as input argument, and should return a locallistenComm
+This function accepts a device number as an input argument and returns a locallistenComm

 is a buffer of sizeNCCL_NET_HANDLE_MAXSIZE